databricks/spark-training/strata_2013/index.md

 This short exercise will teach you the basics of Scala and introduce you to functional programming with collections.
 Do as much as you feel you need.

-If you're comfortable with Python, feel free to skip ahead to the next section.
+If you're already comfortable with Scala, feel free to skip ahead to the next section.

 The exercise is based on a great and fast tutorial, [First Steps to Scala](http://www.artima.com/scalazine/articles/steps.html).
 Just reading that and trying the examples at the console might be enough!